DVLA is an executive agency, sponsored by the Department for Transport.

-DVLA feel it is important to recognise excellent performance and reward staff that have a positive contribution to the work of the agency.
-Ways of rewarding our staff are certificates, performance bonuses, high street shopping vouchers and annual pay reviews.
+DVLA feel it is important to recognise excellent performance and reward staff that have made a positive contribution to the work of the agency.
+Ways of rewarding our staff include: certificates, performance bonuses, high street shopping vouchers and annual pay reviews.

-We understand the importance of work-life balance at DVLA and we have a few different options that allow you to work flexibly.
-Most of our jobs can be part-time working, job sharing, term time working and staggered hours include ‘flexi time’ or modern flexible working arrangements allowing you to balance your responsibilities and pursue your interests outside of work.
+We understand the importance of work-life balance at DVLA and we have multiple options that allow you to work flexibly.
+Most of our roles offer part-time working, job sharing, term-time working staggered hours, and flexible working allowing you to balance your responsibilities and pursue your interests outside of work.
 Career breaks and volunteering for charities are also an option for all staff.

-We work with parents who are full time, part time or shift workers to provide easy-to-access, high quality on-site childcare with wrap around services and out of hours care for older children.
+At our Swansea site, we work with parents who are full-time, part-time or shift workers to provide easy-to-access, high quality, on-site childcare with wrap around services and out-of-hours care for older children.

-You can also get paid and unpaid special leave to allow you to help deal with those times in your personal life where you need additional time and support.
+You can also receive paid or unpaid special leave if you need to deal with personal issues outside of work, where you require additional time and support.

 A job where you can grow